-On Wednesday, I had a day off work.
-I planned to have a nice lie in before catching up with my blog and having a restful morning, but things never seem to work out the way I plan them.
+On Wednesday, I had a day off work to get myself ready for the Bloggers’ Lounge Awards.
+I planned to have a nice lie-in before catching up with my blog and having a restful morning.
+However, things never seem to work out the way I plan them.

-I managed to sleep in… but was so tired that by the time I had showered and eaten breakfast, I had to rush to the hairdressers.
-After I’d had my hair done, I decided to pop into town to try to buy some new shoes to go with my new top and jeans.
+I managed to sleep in but was so tired that I didn’t get up until late.
+By the time I had showered and eaten breakfast, I had to rush to the hairdressers.
+After I’d had my hair done, I decided to pop into town.
+I wanted to buy some new shoes to go with my new top and jeans.
 I don’t often wear heels, so I didn’t want to spend a lot, but I was quite specific about what I wanted.
 Fortunately, I managed to find exactly what I wanted and even better they were in the sale.